pac9/pac9.github.io/README.md

 <img src ="https://pac9.github.io/FruitMachineHouseWins.png" alt="House always wins slot machine" height="500" width="400"> <img src ="https://pac9.github.io/FruitMachineSuckers.png" alt="Suckers slot machine" height="500" width="400">

 This was a solo project built in Java and run in the IntelliJ IDE.
-Created two games through utilising abstract class for the fruit machine and utilising Enums for the content of the wheels.
-A runner file was used to pull together the code and run the game.

 We were given one week to build this project with a presentation provided to the class at the end of the week.
 This project was undertaken in Week 9 of the course.

+I created two games through utilising an abstract class for the fruit machine and utilising enums for the content of the wheels.
+A runner file was used to pull together the code and run the game.

 ## A full stack JavaScript web application